SmartlyDressedGames/Unturned-Docs/assets/item-asset/gun-asset.rst

 Adding animations named "Aim_Start" and "Aim_Stop" will cause an animation to be played whenever the player starts or stops aiming down sights.
 Animations named "Attach_Start" and "Attach_Stop" will play when an attachment is attached or unattached to the gun.
 The "Sprint_Start" and "Sprint_Stop" animations play when the player starts and stops sprinting.
 The "Reload" animation is played when reloading the gun.

 The "Hammer" animation is played under certain conditions where it would make sense to manually eject a cartridge from the gun.
-For example: after reloading an gun that had an empty magazine, or after firing a bolt-action rifle.

-The "Scope" animation is played when firing a single-shot weapon while scoped.
-For example, a bolt-action rifle or pump-action shotgun.
+For example: after reloading an gun that had an empty magazine, or after firing a single-shot weapon (such as a bolt-action rifle or pump-action shotgun).

 If a gun is configured to use the gun jamming feature, the "UnjamChamber" animation will play when a jam occurs.